|Name:||Michy P. Kelly, Ph.D.|

-Our ultimate hope is that an improved understanding of the molecular mechanisms of social memory formation will lead to the development of novel therapeutics for neurodevelopmental, psychiatric, and/or age-related diseases where social memory formation/retrieval is compromised.
+Our ultimate hope is that an improved understanding of the molecular mechanisms of social memory formation and social interactions will lead to the development of novel therapeutics for neurodevelopmental, psychiatric, and/or age-related diseases where these social behaviors are compromised.

-FIGURE: Phosphodiesterase 11A4 (PDE11A4) is the only phosphodiesterase whose expression in brain is restricted to the hippocampal formation (shown here in a sagittal section of a mouse brain).
-This restricted expression pattern makes PDE11A4 a highly intriguing therapeutic target for neurodevelopmental, psychiatric, and age-related disorders.
-Consistent with the fact that PDE11A4 is enriched in the ventral hippocampus, a brain region important in the regulation of mood and social behaviors, we have shown that decreasing PDE11A4 alters social interactions and impairs the ability to form social memories.
+FIGURE: Phosphodiesterase 11A4 (PDE11A4) is the only phosphodiesterase whose expression in brain is restricted to the hippocampal formation.
+This restricted expression pattern makes PDE11A4 a highly intriguing therapeutic target for neurodevelopmental, psychiatric and age-related disorders.
+Consistent with the fact that PDE11A4 is enriched in the ventral hippocampus, a brain region important in the regulation of mood and social behaviors, we have shown that decreasing PDE11A4 impairs the ability to form social memories, alters social interactions, and increases efficacy of the mood stabilizer lithium.
 DHIPP—dorsal hippocampus; VHIPP—ventral hippocampus.
-Figure from Kelly et al., 2015, Current Pharmaceutical Design.

-- Pathak G, Agostino MJ, Bishara K, Capell WR, Fisher JL, Hegde S, Ibrahim BA, Pilarzyk K, Sabin C, Tuczkewycz T, Wilson S, and Kelly MP (2016) PDE11A Negatively Regulates Lithium Responsivity.
+- Pathak G, Agostino MJ, Bishara K, Capell WR, Fisher JL, Hegde S, Ibrahim BA, Pilarzyk K, Sabin C, Tuczkewycz T, Wilson S, and Kelly MP* (in press) PDE11A Negatively Regulates Lithium Responsivity.
 Molecular Psychiatry.
 Epub ahead of print DOI: MP.2016.155

 - Hegde S, Hao J, Oliver D, Patel NS, Poupore N, Shtutman M, Kelly MP* (2016) PDE11A regulates social behaviors and is a key mechanism by which social experience sculpts the brain.
 Neuroscience.
 335:151-169.